AD-lite24/aruco_in_gazebo/README.md

 ```
 5. The models should be present in ./gazebo/models (check hidden directories to get the gazebo directory)
 6. In gazebo the models should be available in the model insert tab

+## Launching the aruco detection script

+In the scripts directory, lanunch the script with python open_cv_demo_ros.py

+##Camera Calliberation

+Spawn the checkerboard model and run the calliberation script